dbouwman/postmessage-demo-stencil/readme.md

   this.session.enablePostMessageAuth(validOrigins);
 ```

-Behind the scenes, `UserSession` will attach a `message` event listener on the window, and when it gets message with `type === 'ago:auth:requestCredential` and the requesting origin is in the list of `validOrigins`, it will send back a serialized `ICredential` which can be used with Identity Manager or `UserSession`.
+Behind the scenes, `UserSession` will attach a `message` event listener on the window, and when it gets message with `type === 'arcgis:auth:requestCredential` and the requesting origin is in the list of `validOrigins`, it will send back a serialized `ICredential` which can be used with Identity Manager or `UserSession`.

 When the Host app transitions to another route, it must detach this event handler to prevent memory leaks.